 Evaluation: Written self-evaluations and a seminar faculty evaluation are required for credit, at the end of each quarter along with faculty evaluations of students.
-Student evaluations of their seminar faculty are due the Monday of evaluation week.
-(Students may elect to submit faculty evaluations to faculty directly or to Program Secretaries: Ruth Joynes & Pat Kolstad.)
+Student evaluations of their seminar faculty are due during evaluation conferences.
+(Students may elect to submit faculty evaluations to faculty directly or to Program Secretaries.)